mrkrd/cochlea/orig/readme.txt

 %%% readme.txt for catmodel %%%

-This is Version 3 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:
+This is Version 4 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:

-Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H. ().
+Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H.
+(2009).
 "A phenomenological
-model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics," accepted for publication in the Journal of the Acoustical Society of America.
+        model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics," Journal of the Acoustical Society of America 126(5): 2390-2412.

 Zilany, M. S. A. and Bruce, I. C. (2007).
 "Representation of the vowel
         /eh/ in normal and impaired auditory nerve fibers: Model predictions of